White Hair, Black Heart

 - Also, Hakudoshi.
 He's a child version of Naraku, except he won't hesitate to get his hands dirty.
 He remains a villain to the bitter end.

 - Makubex from Get Backers.
 Silver hair, creepy reality-bending powers, actually a created being.
-His presumable creator, Makube-hakase, is a White-Haired Pretty Girl with actual white hair.
+His presumable creator, Makube-hakase, is a White Haired Pretty Girl with actual white hair.

-- Kuze in the second season of Ghost in the Shell: Stand Alone Complex has a cyborg body with white hair and extremly pale skin.
-He had the face sculpted by a highly reknown artist, and it's only capable of very limited facial expressions, because they would distort this piece of art.
+- Kuze in the second season of Ghost in the Shell: Stand Alone Complex has a cyborg body with white hair and extremely pale skin.
+He had the face sculpted by a highly reknowned artist, and it's only capable of very limited facial expressions, because they would distort this piece of art.
 He even rarely moves his mouth when speaking with his synthetic voice.
 And to complete the look, he always wears white and a white long coat and often uses a silver katana with an ivory hilt.